Mikkeli: Culture

-Mikkeli boasts its own concert hall, which is a world class facility, built in 1988 to commemorate Mikkeli's 150th anniversary as a town.
-The concert hall is the home of St. Michel Strings chamber orchestra, and also provides the main venue for the annual Mikkeli International Music Festival, which attracts musicians and audiences from across Europe.
-For example, Mariinsky Opera led by Valery Gergiev performs there regularly.
+Mikkeli boasts its own concert hall, which is a world class facility built in 1988 to commemorate Mikkeli's 150th anniversary as a town.
+The concert hall is the home of St. Michel Strings chamber orchestra, and also provides the main venue for the annual Mikkeli Music Festival, which attracts musicians and audiences from across Europe.
+The Mariinsky Opera, led by Valery Gergiev, performs there regularly.

 Tourism

 Mikkeli is a major holiday resort within the Finnish lakeland area.
 A well-known and popular travel centre and theme park Visulahti is in Mikkeli, located in the shores of Lake Saimaa.
-Mikkeli is a popular area for summerhouses due to its vast amount of lakes, in 2020 there were over 10 000 summer houses in Mikkeli, the second most in Finland increasing the population during the summer months.
-A Major part of tourism is based on nature and especially lakes.
+Mikkeli is a popular area for summerhouses due to its vast amount of lakes; in 2020, there were over 10,000 summer houses in Mikkeli, the second most in Finland increasing the population during the summer months.
+A major part of tourism is based on nature and especially lakes.

-Due to Mikkeli's role as the headquarter city in the World War II, the town has several museums dedicated to that period of time such as, the Infantry museum, the Lokki Communications Center, and the Headquarters museum.
+Due to Mikkeli's role as the headquarter city in World War II, the town has several museums dedicated to that period of time.
+These museums include the Infantry museum, the Lokki Communications Center, and the Headquarters museum.

 The annual trotting event St Michel ravit is Mikkeli's largest event with approximately 20 000 spectators.

 Hotels are concentrated in the center of Mikkeli.
-In other areas there are rental cottages scattered in the smaller villages and countryside.
+In other areas, there are rental cottages scattered in the smaller villages and countryside.